Shopify/rbs_parser/README.md

 `rbs_parser` provides an API and a command line tool to parse [Ruby RBS signatures](https://github.com/ruby/ruby-signature) and translate them to [Sorbet's RBI format](https://sorbet.org/docs/rbi).

+See [the comparison of supported features](./specs/README.md) by both specifications and what `rbs2rbi` is able to translate.

 ## Compilation

 Compile the `rbs2rbi` translator: